nintexplatform/sentinel/Readme.md

 On Linux, run the install-dependencies script under `sudo` for root privileges.

 Once the tests have completed, you can find a generated report under `sentinel-example/report` directory

+We've introduced an example use case of Sentinel in the [`sentinel-example`](https://github.com/nintexplatform/sentinel-example) repo

 # Getting Started
 To install the framework: